The Duchess of Malfi at the Sam Wanamaker Playhouse

 Under the adept direction of Dominic Dromgoole the sadistic depravity of Webster’s drama is brought to life with horrifying beauty.
 It’s a dazzling first show for this stunning theatre.

-The Duchess of Malfi is on at the Sam Wanamaker Playhouse until 16th February 2014, for further information or to book visit here.
+The Duchess of Malfi is at the Sam Wanamaker Playhouse until 16th February 2014.
+For further information or to book visit the theatre’s website here.

 Watch the building of the Sam Wanamaker Playhouse here: